MER-C/wiki-java/Readme.md

 Some functionality provided by MediaWiki extensions deployed on Wikimedia sites is available in [org/wikipedia/WMFWiki.java](src/org/wikipedia/WMFWiki.java).
 This project also contains the source code to the tools hosted at https://wikipediatools.appspot.com and other Wikipedia-related bits and pieces.
+Requires JDK >= 1.7.

 Latest stable version: [0.30](https://github.com/MER-C/wiki-java/releases/tag/0.30) --
 MediaWiki versions 1.23+